Compact Lie groups: Euler constructions and generalized Dyson conjecture: Abstract

 \section{Abstract}

-In this paper we present a very general method to construct generalized Euler parameterizations for compact simple Lie groups w.r.t. maximally symmetrically embedded simple Lie groups.
-Our construction is based on a detailed analysis of the geometry of these groups, which moreover gives rise to an interesting connection with certain generalized Dyson integrals.
-In particular, we obtain a geometry based proof of the generalized Macdonald conjecture correspondent to the root systems associated to all irreducible symmetric spaces.
+A generalized Euler parameterization of a compact Lie group is a way for parameterizing the group starting from a maximal Lie subgroup, which allows a simple characterization of the range of parameters.
+In the present paper we consider the class of all compact connected Lie groups.
+We present a general method for realizing their generalized Euler parameterization starting from any symmetrically embedded Lie group.
+Our construction is based on a detailed analysis of the geometry of these groups.
+As a byproduct this gives rise to an interesting connection with certain Dyson integrals.
+In particular, we obtain a geometry based proof of a Macdonald conjecture regarding the Dyson integrals correspondent to the root systems associated to all irreducible symmetric spaces.
+As an application of our general method we explicitly parameterize all groups of the class of simple, simply connected compact Lie groups.
+We provide a table giving all necessary ingredients for all such Euler parameterizations. \keywords{Lie groups \and Euler parameterization \and Macdonald conjecture \and Dyson integral}